schneo/GertlerShapeCreator/README.md

 # GertlerShapeCreator
-A small python software for creating Gertler shapes depending on 5 shape parameters
+A small python software for creating Gertler shapes depending on 5 shape parameters.